 There’s a disturbing but unsurprising tendency among men – primarily straight, cisgender men – of extreme reactions to other men’s style choices.
-This is especially prevalent when men in one way or another uses feminine attributes in their self expression.
-I read an article in a major Swedish newspaper where a man was making a big deal about men who wear perfume, going so far as to compare their wearing fragrance to assault.
+This is especially prevalent when men in one way or another use feminine attributes in their self expression.
+I read an article in a major Swedish newspaper where a man was making a very big deal about men who wear perfume, going so far as to compare their wearing fragrance to assault.

 At the same time, beauty products are marketed primarily toward women – straight women.
 It’s more or less assumed that not only is the consumer a heterosexual woman, but said heterosexual woman expects her makeup to draw positive attention from men.
 Fragrance ads are particularly heinous offenders in this category as they rely heavily on sex appeal and innuendo.

 Here, the sticky filling of the patriarchy-heteronormativity sandwich oozes out.
 Women are defined as women by their attraction to men, and vice versa.
 Women use makeup to make themselves beautiful for a male onlooker – that’s the assumption.
 If you’re not a woman, or you’re the wrong kind of woman, you’re not supposed to mess with cosmetics.
 It’s not for you.
 It’s wasted on you.
 It sets my brain on fire to even think about how ridiculous this all is, yet it’s very real.